-There are currently no warrants outstanding.
+There are currently no warrants outstanding

-Anti-Takeover Effects of Certain Provisions of Delaware Law and Molina's Certificate of Incorporation and Bylaws

-We are governed by the provisions of Section 203 of the Delaware General Corporation Law.
-In general, Section 203 prohibits a public Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
+Anti-Takeover Effects of Certain Provisions of Delaware Law and Molina's Certificate of Incorporation and Bylaws an interested stockholder, unless the business combination is approved in a prescribed manner.
 A "business combination" includes mergers, asset sales or other transactions resulting in a financial benefit to the interested stockholder.
 An "interested stockholder" is a person who, together with affiliates and associates, owns (or within three years, did own) 15.0% or more of the corporation's outstanding voting stock.
 The statute could delay, defer or prevent a change of control of our company.